+Here, we introduce \texttt{PURPLE}, a method to quantify disparities in prevalence of a health condition between groups given only positive and unlabeled data.
+A key idea underpinning our method is that knowing the exact prevalence in a group is not necessary to calculate the \textit{relative} prevalence across groups: one can estimate the fraction $\frac{\text{prevalence in group A}}{\text{prevalence in group B}}$ without knowing its numerator or denominator.
 We adopt terminology standard in the PU learning literature and assume that we have access to three pieces of data for the $i$th example: a feature vector $x_i$; a group variable $g_i$; and a binary observed label $s_i$.
-We denote the true label as $y_i$.
+We let $y_i$ denote the true (unobserved) label.
 In healthcare, example $i$ may correspond to a specific patient and their presenting symptoms ($x_i$), race ($g_i$), and observed diagnosis ($s_i$).
 Here, $y_i$ corresponds to whether the patient truly \emph{has} the medical condition.
-This is an unobserved binary variable and because the medical condition is underreported and not all patients who truly have the condition are diagnosed with it, so $p(s_i=1|y_i=1) < 1$.

-Because we are interested in health disparities, we focus on groups $g$ defined by sensitive attributes (e.g., gender, race, or socioeconomic status) but in principle our method is applicable to any set of groups for which our assumptions hold.
-We use $\alpha_a$ to denote the prevalence $p(y=1|g=a)$ of a positive label in group $a$.
-We make three assumptions:
+We first introduce \texttt{PURPLE} and then validate our approach on synthetic and semi-synthetic data.